Regulations, Guidelines and Policies

 • Frequently Asked Questions

 Includes information on eligibility, how to apply, and overseas exams.
-Potential candidates are advised to read these before making an application or contacting the Examinations Department.
+Potential candidates are advised to read these before making an application or contacting the Examinations team.

 Status of the FRCPath